 Put the phone down

 It’s very hard to put the phone down these days.
 Especially since they have come a long way, you can do so many things on phones now.
 You could play games, text, visit your favorite sites, have a video chat and so much more.
 This extra portable convenience comes with its own dangers as well since many drivers and pedestrians have died because they were too busy trying to kill the greedy pigs in Angry Birds.
 If you are driving, stop texting.
 I-Phones are major culprits because it is very hard to text and drive on an I-Phone.
 Since most smartphones use the touch screen keyboard, typing while driving is even more difficult because you must look at the screen to know where to type.
-The Blackberry at least used a keyboard which you could feel-type without actually looking at the screen.
+The Blackberry at least used a keyboard that you could feel-type without actually looking at the screen.
 Emy Brochu, a beautiful young woman from Quebec had her life cut short because she crashed into a truck while texting.
 Her last message text ever read “I love you and will try my best to make you happy Mr. Fortin”.
 As you can see the problem with texting and driving is that you may kill yourself and potentially others when you do such a thing.

 Don’t be a tough guy